Transverse superconducting diode without parity and time-reversal violation: II. GL theory of a nematic -wave superconductor

 If we choose the GL parameters to be $b_3>|b_2|$ \cite{sigrist1991phenomenological}, the ground state is a nematic $p$-wave superconductor with the order parameter $ \vec{\eta} =(\eta_x,\eta_y) = (\eta,0)$, which breaks rotation symmetry reducing $D_{4h}$ (tetragonal) to $D_{2h}$ (orthorhombic).
 And the GL free energy density becomes

-which has exactly the same form as Eq.~\eqref{free}.
+which has exactly the same form as Eq.~(1) of \textbf{Main Text}.
 However, the anisotropic effective masses here $K_1\neq K_2$ are not inherited from the anisotropic Fermi velocity in the normal state, but originate from the anisotropic form factor of the nematic $p$-wave pairing.